Van Gogh Museum Highlights & Tips for Visiting blog post was first published on Culture Tourist on 3 July 2020 and updated on 13 June 2023.

 Van Gogh Museum is one of the best museums in Europe.
-And often the only reason people are visiting Amsterdam for.
+And often the only reason people visit Amsterdam for.
 But, with more than two million visitors each year, it’s wise to prepare for your visit to the Van Gogh Museum in Amsterdam well.
-Keep on reading to learn what to see at the Van Gogh Museum and tips for visiting that fantastic museum.
+Keep reading to learn about the Van Gogh Museum highlights and tips for visiting that fantastic museum.

-If you’re wondering about what to see at the Van Gogh Museum highlights and things to know before your visit, no worries, you’re at the right place.
-This amazing museum is home to some of the most famous paintings created by this Dutch painter.
-And a place where you can learn a lot about his life and work.
+If you’re wondering about the Van Gogh Museum highlights and things to know before your visit, no worries, you’re at the right place.
+This fantastic museum is home to some of the most famous paintings created by Vincent van Gogh.
+And it’s also a place where you can learn a lot about his life, family and him as a person.

-It has the biggest collection of Van Gogh’s work in the world.
-After he died in 1890, his younger brother and one of his closest friends, Theo, inherited his paintings.
-However, Theo died only six months later, and his widow, Johanna van Gogh-Bonger took care of the artwork.
+After Vincent van Gogh died in 1890, his younger brother and one of his closest friends, Theo, inherited his paintings.
+However, Theo died six months later, so his widow, Johanna van Gogh-Bonger, took care of the artwork.

-She started organising exhibitions of his work, writing about him in the art magazines and selling his paintings.
-In the 1920s she realised it’s good to have his collection together and stopped selling his work.
-Some 200 paintings and majority of his drawings (around 1,000) that remained in the family collection are displayed in the Van Gogh Museum today.
+She started organising exhibitions of his paintings, writing about him in art magazines and selling his artworks.
+In the 1920s, she realised it was good to have his collection together and stopped selling his artwork.
+Some 200 paintings and most of his drawings (around 1,000) that remained in the family collection are displayed in the Van Gogh Museum today.

-They were first displayed in a near-by Stedelijk Museum, but after the new museum was built in 1973, they were moved to their new permanent home at the Museumplein in Amsterdam.
+They were first displayed in a neighbouring Stedelijk Museum.
+After the new museum was built in 1973, they were moved to their new permanent home at the Museumplein in Amsterdam.

 Although Van Gogh is one of the most famous and beloved modern painters today, his painting career was rather short.
-He started painting quite late when he was 27.
-And died only ten years later in 1890.
+He started painting when he was 27 and died only ten years later.

 However, during that time (1880-1890), he created more than two thousand paintings and drawings.
-Sadly, during his life, he sold only one painting.
+Sadly, during his life, he sold only one picture.

-Over his ten-years-long painting career, Vincent lived in three different countries, and his style changed a lot.
-His early paintings created while he was living in the Netherlands are dark and with peasants and their life as the central motif.
-When Van Gogh arrived in Paris, he was introduced to modern art and started experimenting with the styles that were appearing there, from Impressionism to Pointillism.
+Over his ten-year-long painting career, Vincent van Gogh lived in three different countries, and his artistic style changed a lot.
+His early paintings, created while he was living in the Netherlands, are dark, showing peasants and their difficult life as the central motif.
+When Van Gogh arrived in Paris, he was introduced to modern art and started experimenting with the styles appearing there, from Impressionism to Pointillism.

-In 1888 he travelled to the very south of France, to Arles, where he’s starting with his own recognisable style.
-However, this is where the mental illness started appearing, too.
-And it’s going to be visible on the paintings he created during the last years of his life.
+In 1888, he travelled to the very south of France, to Arles, where he developed his unique, recognisable style.
+However, this was also where mental illness started to appear.
+And it will become visible in the paintings he created during the last two years of his life.

 Van Gogh Museum Highlights

-Van Gogh Museum in Amsterdam is one of my favourite museums and a great place to learn about the life and work of this artist.
-Not only because you can see the majority of his paintings there, but also because they are displayed in chronological order.
-So you can see the development of his art well, too.
-And follow how quickly he changed throughout those ten years.
+Van Gogh Museum in Amsterdam is one of my favourite museums and a great place to learn about the life and work of this fascinating artist.
+Not only because you can see the majority of his paintings there but also because they are displayed in chronological order.
+So you can see the development of his art well and easily follow how quickly he changed throughout those ten years.

 The ground floor of the Van Gogh Museum